Frequently Asked Questions

 WHAT ABOUT JOB PLACEMENT?

 CFS does not have job placement services at the school, but the school does have a strong integration with the local industry and many contacts in Los Angeles, Louisiana, New Mexico, New York, and across Colorado.
 There are internships offered at a number of the local employers.
 We encourage students to take advantage of these opportunities to show your professionalism to potential employers.
-Click here for highlights from The State of Colorado’s Creative Economy, a 2008 report commissioned by the Colorado Council on the Arts, a division of the Colorado Office of Economic Development and International Trade.
+Click here for highlights from the Colorado Certified Creative Districts’ 2017 Report, an annual report commissioned by the Colorado Creative Industries, a division of the Colorado Office of Economic Development and International Trade.

 IS THE SCHOOL INVOLVED IN LOCAL FILM/VIDEO PRODUCTIONS?